Accounting and auditing venue requirements

 • cancellation or suspension of the venue operator licence

-• the issuing of a letter of censure to the venue operator
+• issuing a letter of censure to the venue operator

-• the imposition of a fine not exceeding 5000 times the value of a penalty unit.
+• a fine not exceeding 5000 times the value of a penalty unit.

 Section 3.7.4 of the Act requires a venue operator to keep accounting records:

-• that correctly record and explain the transactions and financial position of the operations of the operator.
+• that correctly record and explain the transactions and financial position of operations of the operator

 • in the form required by the Commission and in a manner that will enable: